Rehab-Sakaw/Blog-Project/README.md

 This model validates the user from a database.
 #step 6 : then i created an angular 7 Angular application for UI then i create a new service for calling the Web API.
 #step 7 : defining the API URL for sending a request to the server to get token. and create guard service to implement can activate function
 #step 8 : create a login component then i injected it with the service
+in login form you can use (Rehab) as username and (123456) for password
 #step 9 : i create a couple of component to represent the data from api using view model to map the data from and to api